 |

-Photo: Jon with his lovely wife Cheryl; Cheryl is Vice President for
+Photo: Jon with his wife Cheryl, Vice President for

 Education of Questia - the world's largest online